marbetschar/marco.betschart.name/blog/2021-08-30-elementary-os-6-post-release-bugfixing.md

 # elementary OS 6: Post Release Bugfixing

-{% hint style="danger" %}
-This is a draft and will most likely be changed.
-{% endhint %}

 _August 2021_

-It's available: elementary OS 6 Odin was released earlier this month!
-Please see [this elementary blog post](https://blog.elementary.io/elementary-os-6-odin-released/) for a complete overview on what's new.
+It's here: elementary OS 6 Odin was released earlier this month!
+Please see [the official blog post](https://blog.elementary.io/elementary-os-6-odin-released/) for a complete overview on what's new - and make sure to keep an eye on [the elementary blog](https://blog.elementary.io/) for more news all around elementary!

 ![elementary OS 6 Odin](../.gitbook/assets/elementary-os-6-odin.png)